sdfgeoff/wasm_minigames/src_book/content/in_the_air/rendering_models.md

 }
 ```

-And in the rasterizer I'll have a function:
+And in the rasterizer I'll probably a function something
+like:
 ```rust
 fn render_vehicle(gl: &Context, vehicle: &Vehicle) {